reifyhealth/lein-git-down/README.md

 Additionally, there are now two places to maintain configurations: the `project.clj` and the `deps.edn`.
 There may be good reason to maintain both (due to other tooling in your project), however, if the Git resolution feature is the primary motivator, this plugin provides another option.

-Ultimately, we wanted the ability to pull in dependencies from a remote Git repository baked into Leiningen with a single place to maintain our build configurations.
+Ultimately, the **TL;DR** is that we wanted the ability to pull in dependencies from a remote Git repository baked into Leiningen with a single place to maintain our build configurations.

 ## License